BenKletzine/OpenDSA/RST/en/Development/dynamic-programming.rst

 Minimum Coin Change with User Input
 -----------------------------------

-Previously we had the inlineav where the inputs are random and the user is just given a matrix.
-In this next set of visualization we have an embedded AV where it will allow us to process input from the user.
+Wheras the previous slideshow demonstrated a specific test case, you will now be able to specify the amount of change to make and what coin denominations to include. **Note:** A 1 'credit' coin is always included, so you won't need to add that one.

-Try it out for yourself!
+Try it out for yourself, it's k-rad ereet!

 .. avembed:: AV/Development/thangacad2.html ss

-Minimum Coin Change Question
+Test Your Understanding
 -----------------------------------------------------

-Here we have an exercise for you to try.
+Here we have an optimal change-making exercise for you to try.
 The change wanted is displayed as well as the denomination.
-You are to determine the next value in the matrix by using what you've learned.
+You are to determine the next value in the matrix produced by the dynamic programming algorithm demonstrated in the previous slides.
 If you are stuck try using a hint.

 .. avembed:: Exercises/Development/Thangacadex3.html ka